Publish

 Substack – Substack is ideal if you love the idea of creating a direct connection with readers through newsletters.
 You can share essays, stories, or insights straight to someone’s inbox, building a dedicated audience overtime.
 This platform is especially popular for writers who want to foster a community and share longer-form content regularly.

 Your own website - Want total control?
-Your own website lets you design the space exactly who you want.
+Your own website lets you design the space exactly how you want.
 It’s a great way to build your brand and house all your work in one place.
 While it takes more effort to promote, it also give you total creative freedom.

 THe Exercise: PuBlish